 There are a variety of reasons homebuyers and investors might want a multifamily home.

 Multifamily homes can be helpful for entering the real estate investment business or diversifying a larger portfolio.
-It’s important to either have the time commitment to be a landlord or pay for a property manager.
+It’s important to either have the time commitment to be a landlord or to pay for a property manager.

 For homebuyers in high-priced urban locations, multifamily homes may be more affordable than single-family homes, given the potential for rental income.
-It might be helpful to crunch some numbers with this mortgage payment calculator.
+It might be helpful to crunch some numbers with a mortgage payment calculator.

 Multigenerational families who want to live together but maintain some privacy may favor buying a duplex or other type of multifamily home.